slavanga/baseguide/README.md

 ### Gutters

 The gutters are controlled by the `$grid-gutter` variable.
-It can either be a global value across all breakpoints or a map with gutter values per breakpoint.
+It can be a global value across all breakpoints, a map with gutter values per breakpoint or a sizing map.

 ```scss
 // set gutter for all breakpoints